FAQ and Support Information

 Q5- Can I take 3D pictures with my regular camera?

-A- Yes, it is possible, but requires considerable skill and is limited to stationary subject matter.
-Regular cameras only have one lens and cannot generate the necessary additional points of view for 3D perspective.
-Special 3D cameras designed with 3 and 4 lenses that are not only user-friendly, but use normal 35 mm print film available at most retail stores.
+A- Yes, it is possible, but requires some practice and is limited to stationary subject matter.
+Regular cameras only have one lens and cannot generate the necessary additional points of view for 3D perspective without moving the camera sideways for a second shot..

-Q6- Is it difficult to take 3D pictures?
+Q6- Is it difficult to take 3D pictures with 3D cameras such as the Fuji 3D digital camera?

-A- No. The same basic techniques used in regular single-lens photography apply with our 3D cameras.
-However, for best results, our tutorial provides assistance with composition and helpful guidelines for successful 3D photographs.
-See “3D Shooting Tips”
+A- No. The same basic techniques used in regular single-lens photography apply with the 3D cameras.
+However, for best results, our tutorial provides assistance with composition and helpful guidelines for taking successful 3D photographs.
+See “3D Shooting Tips

 Q8-Why are the prints so expensive?